neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 1. The main description of the method, such as: "Bidirectional Encoder Representations from Transformers".
 2. The abbreviated form (a cute name) of their method, such as: BERT.

+For these systems in comparison, you should only annotate the names that, themselves or their abbreviated forms, are identical to what appears in table entries.

 Meanwhile, other standalone methods, such as the main system proposed by a relevant work, should also be labeled, even though they are not among the comparison list of the given paper.